How to Meet the Needs of Many Types of Learners at One Time

 Story is one of my all time favorite tools.
 Once you let go of your inhibitions (mildly), you can really get imaginative with the stories you make up on the spot to explain learning concepts.
 For instance, see our previous blog posts about the story that explains inch, foot, and yard, and the story that explains contractions.
 Also, Alphabet Tales is a book of stories that explains how letters came to have their shape and sound.
 Once children hear a story and learning is embedded in it, they will not forget!

 Visuals are incredible in their ability to transfer learning to the brain in an instant.
-Everything we create at Child1st utilizes visuals for sure.
-When right-brained learners, visual learners, active learners, and children who struggle see a learning concept embedded in an image, their brains will usually snap a photo of it, and it is there… forever in memory.
+Everything we create at Child1st utilizes visuals without fail.
+When right-brained learners, visual learners, active learners, and children who struggle see a learning concept embedded in an image, their brains will actually snap a photo of it, and it is there… forever in memory.

 All of Child1st products utilize as many of these elements in their design as possible.
 In this way, we can be sure to not neglect any learner!
 Go check the materials out and help your children love learning!